 - You work at least 900 hours a school year in a school that provides elementary or secondary education, as determined under state law.

-Qualified expenses are deductible only to the extent the amount of such expenses exceeds the following amounts for the tax year:
+Qualified expenses are deductible only to the extent the amount of such expenses exceed the following amounts for the tax year:

 - The interest on qualified U.S. savings bonds that you excluded from income because you paid qualified higher education expenses,

-- Any tax-free withdrawals from your Coverdell Education Savings Account.
+- Any tax-free withdrawals from your Coverdell Education Savings Account, or